Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Experiments

 \subsection{Gaussian Process hyperparameter marginalization}

 A practical application of Nested Sampling in machine learning is Bayesian Gaussian Process (GP) regression with hyperparameter marginalization~\citep{rasmussen2006gaussian, simpson2021marginalisedgaussianprocessesnested}.
 Standard practice often fits GP hyperparameters by maximizing the marginal likelihood (type-II maximum likelihood), but this point estimate ignores hyperparameter uncertainty and can lead to miscalibrated predictive uncertainties.
 A full Bayesian treatment instead marginalizes hyperparameters \citep{lalchand_sparse_2022}.
 Particle methods such as NSS additionally provide an estimate of the model evidence (marginal likelihood) \(Z\), which enables principled Bayesian model comparison between kernel choices \citep{kroupa2024kernel}.
+Beyond its scientific interest, GP regression also serves as a useful proxy for models that place non-trivial computational load on the likelihood evaluation, making it a sharper test of GPU acceleration.

 We demonstrate NSS on two standard GP regression benchmarks (Mauna Loa CO$_2$ and Airline Passengers), using a composite kernel with constant, linear, and spectral mixture components \citep{pmlr-v28-wilson13}, resulting in an 11-dimensional hyperparameter space (see \cref{app:gp} for kernel details).
 We again compare against adaptive tempered SMC with random-walk and HMC mutation kernels, and against NUTS as a posterior-only baseline.
 Because evaluating the GP log marginal likelihood involves repeated Cholesky factorisations, this problem benefits from double precision for numerical stability which does not vectorize as efficiently (see \cref{app:scaling}) across particles.
 We therefore use a reduced particle population of \(m=500\).
 This also limits the benefit of batch deletion, but it still provides a significant acceleration.
 In preliminary single-precision tests, NSS remained stable, consistent with HRSS being gradient-free and based on log-density comparisons (see \cref{app:har_slice}).
 We use the GPJax library \citep{Pinder2022} for GP likelihood evaluations.